Positives

 Summary

 The Gnu Antigravity now has the nose/tail of the Lib Rig but the rest of the board is still a mellower Dynamo.
 This is a bit technical and has a slower base but amazing pop, exceptional grip and a little better float than the older model.
-It's a very recommendable hard snow all mountain board.
-Update 2025: Other than Graphics, the 2025 Gnu Antigravity is exactly the same ride as the 2024.
+It's a very recommendable hard snow all mountain board for committed intermediates to expert riders.
+Update 2026: Other than Graphics, the 2025 Gnu Antigravity is exactly the same ride as the 2024.

 Where To Buy